Bernard Herrmann: Early life and career

 Herrmann's many US broadcast premieres during the 1940s included Myaskovsky's 22nd Symphony, Gian Francesco Malipiero's 3rd Symphony, Richard Arnell's 1st Symphony, Edmund Rubbra's 3rd Symphony and Ives' 3rd Symphony.
 He performed the works of Hermann Goetz, Alexander Gretchaninov, Niels Gade and Franz Liszt, and received many outstanding American musical awards and grants for his unusual programming and championship of little-known composers.
 In Dictators of the Baton, David Ewen wrote that Herrmann was "one of the most invigorating influences in the radio music of the past decade."
 Also during the 1940s, Herrmann's own concert music was taken up and played by such celebrated maestri as Leopold Stokowski, Sir John Barbirolli, Sir Thomas Beecham and Eugene Ormandy.

-Between two films made by Orson Welles (see below), he wrote the score for William Dieterle's The Devil and Daniel Webster (1941), for which he won his only Academy Award.
-In 1947, Herrmann scored the atmospheric music for The Ghost and Mrs. Muir.
-In 1951, his score for The Day the Earth Stood Still featured the theremin.

-In 1934, Herrmann met a young CBS secretary and aspiring writer Lucille Fletcher.
-Fletcher was impressed with Herrmann's work, and the two began a five-year courtship.
+In 1934 Herrmann met a young CBS secretary and aspiring writer, Lucille Fletcher.
+She was impressed with Herrmann's work, and the two began a five-year courtship.
 Marriage was delayed by the objections of Fletcher's parents, who disliked the fact that Herrmann was a Jew and were put off by what they viewed as his abrasive personality.
 The couple finally married on October 2, 1939.
 They had two daughters: Dorothy (born 1941) and Wendy (born 1945).

 Fletcher was to become a noted radio scriptwriter, and she and Herrmann collaborated on several projects throughout their career.
 He contributed the score to the famed 1941 radio presentation of Fletcher's original story The Hitch-Hiker on The Orson Welles Show, and Fletcher helped to write the libretto for his operatic adaptation of Wuthering Heights.
 The couple divorced in 1948.
 The next year, he married Lucille's cousin Lucy (Kathy Lucille) Anderson.
 That marriage lasted until 1964.